Merkoba/Meltdown/README.md

 ## Keywords <a name="keywords"></a>

-There are some keywords you can use in commands:
+There are some keywords that you can use in commands, the input, or system prompt.

 ---